 The LORD makes it clear there really is no excuse for such behavior because He is a God who is in their midst.
 Verse 23 asks, “Am I a God at hand, declares the LORD, and not a God far off?”
-God identifies Himself as a unique God here as He does through Moses and Joshua when He says things like, “No other people have a God like yours.
-A God who is truly with His people.”
+God identifies Himself as a unique God here as He does through Moses and Joshua when He says things like, “No other people have a God like yours, a God who is truly with His people.”
 This is all part of the “Real Presence” motif of Scripture.
 The real presence of the LORD does not pop-up unannounced when Jesus institutes the Lord’s Supper—it has been a theme from the days in the Garden of Eden when He walked and talked with His people.
-Even with the separation that takes place at the Fall into sin, God continues to desire to be in the midst of His people.
+Even with the separation which takes place at the Fall into sin, God continues to desire to be in the midst of His people.
 From theophany to vision, from tabernacle to temple the LORD God lays out the things which need to be done so He and man can dwell together.
-This is an incredible reality—God loves us so much He desires to be with us!
+This is an incredible reality: God loves us so much He desires to be with us!
 Obviously, the real presence manifests itself in the most intimate way when Christ is born of Mary.
 Even His name Emmanuel means, “God with Us.”

 23:16 הַנְּבִאִים הַנִּבְּאִים (han-ne-vi-Im han-nib-be-Im) “the prophets, the ones prophesying (to you)” literally: of the prophets who prophesy.